sshish/RL-DDPG/README.md

 # RL-DDPG
 PyTorch implementation of DDPG, tested on OpenAI Gym environments.

-learns to solve the LunarLanderContinuous-v2 task in about 300 episodes

 run the notebook (main.ipynb)

 **THIS IS A WORK IN PROGRESS** (including the readme)